 *Not all companies will write auto insurance policies for drivers with DUIs.
 Company guidelines vary by state.

 A DUI is a serious offense and the repercussions are severe, including a higher car insurance premium.
 If you need high-risk car insurance after a DUI conviction, Geico could be a good choice.
-Although the average premium increase is steep, Geico’s increase is less than the national average.
-Additionally, not all companies will write insurance policies for drivers with DUIs, but Geico typically will.
+Although the average annual premium increase is steep, Geico’s increase is less than the national average premium increase.
+Additionally, not all companies will take on insurance policies for drivers with DUIs, but Geico typically will.
 If your license is suspended, you may need to have the company file an SR-22 or FR-44 form with the Department of Motor Vehicles (DMV) on your behalf to reinstate it.

 Learn more: Geico Insurance review